ErrorTzy/writings/papers/WS_Draft.md

 - **The principle of sanity**: For someone who is capable of philosophical reflection, it is impossible to genuinely believe oneself to not be a rational agent.

+### Clarification

-**Clarification for this principle**: This principle also applies to acceptance (i.e. It is impossible for someone to accept oneself to not be a rational agent), but I will focus on belief in the rest of the paper unless specified otherwise.
+This principle also applies to acceptance (i.e. It is impossible for someone to accept oneself to not be a rational agent), but I will focus on belief in the rest of the paper unless specified otherwise.
 Anyway, the upshot is, it is impossible for us to really adopt a theory that eliminates rational agency.

 Here, "philosophical reflection" roughly refers to activities such as examining and revising one's beliefs, analyzing arguments, and choosing between competing theories.
 The condition "for a person capable of philosophical reflection" is to rule out certain exotic counterexamples.
 For instance, someone who has been so thoroughly brainwashed that their only possible belief is "I am not a rational agent" would not qualify as a counterexample.
 I assume all readers who have already made it here are automatically capable of philsosophical reflection.
-Similarly, saying "genuinely believe" is to rule out counterexamples from self-deception.

 What I mean by "rational" here is a minimal sense of means-end coherence.
 For example, someone who wills their hand to rise but finds their leg going up instead would lack this coherence.
 Thus, even if this could somehow be a case of agency, it wouldn't be rational agency in the relevant sense.